What Are the Essential Security Features for Charity Auction Software?

 How effective is two-factor authentication for auction platform security?

-Strong multi-factor methods like text messages and device prompts were found to be 76% to 100% effective against certain attacks.
-The tradeoff is that login becomes more difficult; about 38% of users in one study did not have their phone during login.
+Strong multi-factor methods like text messages and device prompts are highly effective against most common attacks.
+The tradeoff is that login becomes more complex for some users who may not have their phone available during login.

 What fraud risks do charity auctions face?